confluentinc/cp-docker-images/docs/development.rst

   This example shows how to change the configuration management.
 You will need to override the ``configure`` script to download the scripts from an HTTP URL.

-  To do this for the Zookeeper image, you will need the following dockerfile and configure script.
+  To do this for the ZooKeeper image, you will need the following dockerfile and configure script.
 This example assumes that each property file is has a URL.

   ``Dockerfile``

   .. sourcecode:: bash

-      FROM confluentinc/cp-zookeeper
+      FROM confluentinc/cp-ZooKeeper

       COPY include/etc/confluent/docker/configure /etc/confluent/docker/configure